osgi/osgi.enroute.site/_tutorial_maven/320-local.md

 	            pretty              =       true ; \
 	            local               =       ${build}/local

-Let's override it:
+This is an indexed repository but we can override it with a Maven Bnd Repository in the `./cnf/build.bnd` file:

 	-plugin.6.Local: \
-	\
         aQute.bnd.repository.maven.provider.MavenBndRepository; \
 			name				=	Local

-This instruction defines an _unconnected_ Maven repository.
+This instruction defines a _local only_ Maven repository.
 This means that we're only using it to put bundles in the local Maven repository in `~/.m2/repository`.

 ## Build Repository